HaidyHossam/Examination-System/README.md

 # Code
 - The GUI forms are located in the noMain folder.
 - The classes are located in the examinationsystem folder.
+# How to use
+- Run the code on any IDE Desired
+- Sign up as a teacher to add an exam and select courses.
+- Sign up as a student where you can see anouncements about new exams coming up or take an exam.